How to invest $20K

 Debt adds up, and the interest you owe on it could easily outweigh the potential benefits of any investment.
 Consider using any spare cash to pay off your debt and save yourself money every month.
 You can also establish a savings plan while paying off your debt.

-Real estate investment trusts, REITs, are a type of investment vehicle allowing individual investors to participate in real estate ownership without directly owning and managing property.
+Real estate investment trusts, REITs, are a type of investment vehicle allowing individual investors to participate in real estate investing without directly owning and managing property.
 REITS can be a good way to diversify your portfolio and generate income.
 However, while REITs are also a common investment method for good returns, it is still important to understand the associated risks with this type of investment, as returns are not guaranteed.

 When comparing saving vs. investing, savings accounts generally carry lower risk.
 They pay you an interest rate influenced by the overall economy, rather than specific businesses or products.
 While these interest rates can fluctuate with inflation, you won't have to deal with the same volatility the stock market offers.
 The main downside is that inflation can erode the value of the interest you earn.